Reaching Higher Project arts and sports programmes

 Inclusive Football

-• Inclusive football sessions for ages 6+, all disabilities welcome
+• Inclusive football sessions for ages 5+ take place on Saturdays.
+All disabilities welcome

-• Venue: The Holbrook Club, North Heath Lane, Horsham, RH12 5PJ (3G Pitch)
+• Venue: The Holbrook Club, North Heath Lane, Horsham, RH12 5PJ.

-• For more information email Philip Broom at Philip.Broom@albioninthecommunity.org.uk or visit the AITC website.
+• For more information and to make a booking please email Philip Broom at Philip.Broom@bhafcfoundation.org.uk or visit the Brighton & Hove Albion Foundation website.

 Karaoke

-• Summer Term Dates: Friday 28th April to Friday 7th July 2023 (Excluding Friday 2nd June which is half term)
+• Summer Term Dates: Friday 26th April to Friday 5th July 2024 (Excluding Friday 31st May which is half term).

 • £5 per session (20% discount for people with a Leisure Access Card or Compass Card).
 Places must be booked and paid for at least 24 hours in advance of each session.